khiajohnson/website/content/publications.md

 Cheng, L., Johnson, K. A. & Babel, M. (2018).
 Bilingual word familiarity in Cantonese and English.
 The 178th Meeting of the Acoustical Society of America, Victoria, BC, Canada, November 5–9. [[poster]](/pdfs/cheng-johnson-babel-asa176-poster.pdf)

 Johnson, K. A., Mellesmoen, G., Lo, R. Y.-H., & Gick, B. (2017).
 Help or hinder?
 The complicated role of pronunciation knowledge in word learning.
 The Pronunciation in Second Language Learning and Teaching 9th Annual Conference, Salt Lake City, UT, USA, September 1–2.

-> *Please note that in my scholarly work, I use my middle initial "A." to distinguish from the other K. Johnson's in the field.*